Menu

 BeNimble's plans start at R99/month, billed in rand.
 No exchange rate surprises.
 No transaction fees.
 South African payment gateways and courier integrations are built in — no extra apps needed.

 For many sellers, BeNimble costs 80–90% less than Shopify for the same core functionality.
+See the full breakdown on the BeNimble pricing page.

 South African Payment Gateways